RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

   group settings override global settings and region settings override global and/or group settings.
 We could also have "accumulate" and "levels_are_busses" modes.
-In the latter mode, the 3 hierarchy levels of the sfz specification (region, group, global) are mapped to busses: regions form the single channels, groups form sub-busses mixing togther the regions/channels within the group and the global instrument mixes together the groups/sub-busses into a master-bus.
+In the latter mode, the 3 hierarchy levels of the sfz specification (region, group, global) are mapped to busses: regions form the single channels, groups form sub-busses mixing together the regions/channels within the group and the global instrument mixes together the groups/sub-busses into a master-bus.
 When effect opcodes are specified for a group and/or globally, they don't merely provide fallback values for the regions (as they would in normal sfz operation) but instead specify settings for